Dad-Project/JBinanceAPI/README.md

 //Parse the json
 ```
 # Donation
 You like my work ?
-You can give me few crypto here :
+You can give me few crypto
 As I'm a student, any help will be appreciated
 ### For gentleman
 BTC : 1JJZrkZEynrCqoPrJWKbtGLSyJziDmKKka
 ### For optimistics